It could save you from making a DISASTROUS life mistake.

-6. The social stigma is disappearing.
 There was a time not too long ago when living together without the benefit of marriage was cause for scandal.
-You still likely have grandparents and possibly great-grandparents who will judge you for living together without being married.
-However, this is much more acceptable today than it used to be so you likely won't have to cope with the shame and blame those who came before you did.
+You'll still likely have grandparents and possibly great-grandparents who will judge you for living together without being married.
+However, this is much more acceptable today than it was in the past, so you likely won't have to cope with the shame and blame like those who cohabitated before you.

-7. It will save money.
 One of the best reasons I know for cohabiting, particularly in our present financial environment, is that one household is less expensive to maintain than two.
 If you want to live independently from your parents and can't afford it, get a roommate.
-Often this roommate turns out to be your romantic partner.
-Saving money on bills is one thing, but please consider your exit strategy so it doesn't end up costing you more in the long run.
+Often, this roommate is your romantic partner.
+(Saving money on bills is one thing, but please consider your exit strategy so it doesn't end up costing you more in the long run.)

-Without an exit strategy, you may find yourself homeless.
-You may find yourself in the difficult situation of asking your "roommate" to leave when things aren't working out.
-You may find you are spending lots of money should you quickly have to find alternative living arrangements.
+Without an exit strategy, you may find yourself homeless or in the difficult situation of asking your "roommate" to leave when things aren't working out.
+Quickly having to find alternative living arrangements is expensive.
 Will you move back home with your parents, find your own apartment, try to afford the one you already have on your salary alone, find a new roommate?
 These are all questions you and your loved one should discuss before moving in together.
 After all, the statistics don't lie.
-There is at least a 27 percent chance this will not work out.
-Being prepared and having options will help you from committing to someone who may not be right for you for the long haul.
+There's at least a 27 percent chance this will not work out.

-To stay in touch with Kim visit The Relationship Center to receive your free montly newsletter.
+To stay in touch with Kim visit The Relationship Center to receive your free monthly newsletter.